github/gh-gei/CONTRIBUTING.md

 Here's some helpful notes on how to contribute to this project, including details on how to get started working the codebase.

 ## How to submit a bug or request a feature
 If you think you've found a bug or have a great idea for new functionality please create an Issue in this repo.
-We have Issue Tempaltes for both Bugs and Feature Requests.
+We have Issue Templates for both Bugs and Feature Requests.

 ## How to provide feedback or ask for help
 Use the Discussions tab in this repo for more general feedback or any questions/comments on this tooling.